BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Experiments

 For $f_{\text{DNA}}$ baselines, we utilized pre-trained Evo2-1B \cite{Brixi2025.02.18.638918} and Nucleotide Transformer (NT-500M) \cite{nucleotide_transformer} models.
 For downstream predictions, $f_{\text{DNA}}$ models were adapted with an attention head where a single learnable query vector attends to the sequence token embeddings to produce a final sequence representation.
 For ($f_{\text{LLM}}$) baselines, we fine-tuned pre-trained Qwen3 models of two sizes: Qwen3-1.7B and Qwen3-4B \cite{qwen2, qwen2.5, Qwen2024}.
 These models were trained to receive text queries and DNA sequences treated as plain text strings and generate text with reasoning steps and final predictions.

 The proposed \bioreason models, were evaluated in several $f_{\text{DNA}}$ and $f_{\text{LLM}}$ combinations.
 Specifically, we tested Evo2-1B and NT-500M as $f_{\text{DNA}}$ encoders, each paired with Qwen3-1.7B and Qwen3-4B as $f_{\text{LLM}}$ backbones.
 The primary training methodology for all \bioreason configurations was Supervised Fine-Tuning (SFT).
-Reinforcement Learning (RL) fine-tuning using the GRPO algorithm was subsequently applied to the NT-500M + Qwen3-1.7B (SFT+RL) model.
+Reinforcement Learning (RL) fine-tuning using the GRPO algorithm was subsequently applied to select DNA-LLM models.